ibdgc/ibdgc.org/content/grc/toronto/_index.md

 ### NIDDK IBDGC-related funding

-#### Elucidating Pathophysiological Mechanisms of Intestinal Inflammation.
-Parent Grant 2017-2022

 #### Specific Aims:

-**Specific Aim 1)** To support the IBD Genetics Consortium (IBDGC) to continue the discovery of genetic variation associated with IBD and its meaningful phenotypes.
+**Aim 1)** To support the IBD Genetics Consortium (IBDGC) to continue the discovery of genetic variation associated with IBD and its meaningful phenotypes.
 In particular, the IBDGC proposes to fully characterize: (a) the genetic architecture of inflammatory bowel disease (IBD) in patients of non-European ancestry (EA) as well as important phenotypes with significant etiological and clinical unmet needs, namely; (b) acute severe ulcerative colitis (ASUC) and; (c) perianal Crohn’s disease (pCD).

-**Specific Aim 2)** To identify the cellular, genomic and microbial characteristics underlying persistent microscopic colonic inflammation in ulcerative colitis (UC) and the mechanisms leading to disease relapse and colitis-associated neoplasia.
+**Aim 2)** To identify the cellular, genomic and microbial characteristics underlying persistent microscopic colonic inflammation in ulcerative colitis (UC) and the mechanisms leading to disease relapse and colitis-associated neoplasia.

-**Specific Aim 3)** Intestinal Cell State and Immune Profiling to Characterize Advanced Therapy  (AT) responsive and Refractory Crohn’s disease (CD).
+**Aim 3)** Intestinal Cell State and Immune Profiling to Characterize Advanced Therapy  (AT) responsive and Refractory Crohn’s disease (CD).

 #### Administrative Supplement